orbitalsqwib/tp/docs/DeveloperGuide.md

 * 3a.
 No patients match the search criteria.

     * 3a1.
-System informs the user that there are no patients available.
+System informs the User that there are no patients available.

       Use case ends.